iits-consulting/crds-chart/README.md

 ## Usage

-These are custom resource definitions
+These are custom resource definitions for commonly used iits helm charts.
+This crds should be rolled out upfront so that all the other helm charts, which need theses crds, can work without issues.

 How to install: